robertlestak/procx/README.md

 By default, the subprocess spawned by qjob will not have access to the host environment variables.
 This can be changed by setting the `-hostenv` flag.

+By default, qjob will connect to the data source, consume a single message, and then exit when the spawned process exits.
+If the `-daemon` flag is set, qjob will connect to the data source and consume messages until the process is killed, or until a job fails.

 ## Usage

 ```bash